bmcmahen/cast/Readme.md

 ## Installation

+The easiest way to use Cast is to use the `app.js` located in the `dist` folder, and require this script in your html page.
+Cast will then be available under the global variable `cast`'.

-Cast can be used as a Component.
-To use it, you'll need to install Component via npm:
+Alternatively, Cast can be used as a [component](https://github.com/component/component).

-	$ npm install -g component

-Navigate to your project directory, install Cast, and build the installed components.
+Navigate to your project directory where your `component.json` file exists, install Cast, and build the installed components.

 	$ component install bmcmahen/cast
 	$ component build

 This produces a `build.js` file inside the `build` folder.
 Attach this script to your HTML file and access the constructor using `require()` within your code.

-	var Cast = require('bmcmahen-cast');
+	var Cast = require('cast');
 	var cast = new Cast(options);

-Alternatively, use `app.js` located in the `dist` folder.
-Cast will be available under the global variable `cast`.

 ## API